 In some situations it may be that the MT sensor axes are not exactly aligned with the axes of the object of which the orientation has to be recorded.
 It may be desired to retrieve the orientation and/or calibrated inertial data in different sensor-fixed frame (S’ instead of S) or a different earth-fixed local frame (L’ instead of L).
-The transformations are defined by the rotation matrices L’LR and SS’R resulting in the following equations affecting the rotation matrix LSR, the SDI data (S∆q and S∆v), the calibrated data (Ss), and the sensor fusion algorithm output (Lx):
+The transformations are defined by the rotation matrices L’LR and SS’R, in software referred to as RotLocal and RotSensor respectively, resulting in the following equations affecting the rotation matrix LSR, the SDI data (S∆q and S∆v), the calibrated data (Ss), and the sensor fusion algorithm output (Lx):

 Five methods are available to facilitate in obtaining the output in the desired coordinate frames, which are:

 The orientation reset functions aim to facilitate in aligning the sensor object it is strapped to, by defining the L’ frame (heading reset) and the S’ frame (inclination reset) resulting in L’S’R, defined in the equations above.
-The orientation reset is separated in an inclination reset (leveling) and a heading reset (bore sighting).
-After a full orientation reset, the orientation of the L’ and S’ frames are equal, and the coordinate axes are defined by:
+The alignment reset is separated in an inclination reset (leveling) and a heading reset (bore sighting).
+After an alignment reset, the orientation of the L’ and S’ frames are equal, and the coordinate axes are defined by:

-- the L’ and S’ z-axis is the vertical (up, along gravity)
+- the L’ and S’ z-axes are the vertical (up, along gravity);

-- the L’ and S’ x-axis equals the S x-axis, but projected on the horizontal plane
+- the L’ and S’ x-axes equal the S x-axis, but projected on the horizontal plane;

-- the L’ and S’ y-axis is chosen as to obtain a right handed coordinate frame.
+- the L’ and S’ y-axes are chosen as to obtain a right handed coordinate frame.

 The coordinate rotation matrices L’LR and SS’R are calculated by:

-After an inclination and/or heading reset, the equation for L’S’R is applied (see above).
-It should be noted that the inclination reset (SS’R) will not work if the sensor x-axis is aligned along the z-axis of the object, since the sensor x-axis is used to describe the direction of the object x-axis.
-Furthermore, after a heading reset, the yaw may not be exactly zero, especially when the x-axis is close to the vertical.
+- After a heading reset, the yaw may not be exactly zero, especially when the x-axis is close to the vertical.
 This is caused by the definition of yaw in Euler angles, which becomes unstable when the pitch approaches 90 deg.